 Nicholas John Guglielmi Memorial Scholarship was established by Salvatore Guglielmi and his family in memory of his son to benefit a full-time student in construction management who has successfully completed two semesters with a cumulative GPA of 2.5 or higher.

-William and Mary Fish Scholarship was established by Bill and Mary Fish to benefit Penn College students from Lycoming County who are majoring in business administration.
+Molly M. Logue Hospitality Scholarship was established by Logue’s family and friends to benefit full-time students from Lycoming County who are enrolled in a hospitality major.